-The link between lvad and eskd
+The link between heart failure and eskd

 Renal dysfunction is a common comorbidity in patients with advanced heart failure who may benefit from mechanical circulatory support.
-Unfortunately, renal function may result after LVAD implantation.
+Unfortunately, renal dysfunction may result after LVAD implantation.
 It has been reported that renal dysfunction is associated with a reduced survival rate after LVAD implantation, especially in patients with ESKD at the time of implantation.

 The adverse effects of LVAD implantation, such as infections, bleeding, strokes, renal failure, and right heart failure, are known to result in poor outcomes.
 LVADs are found to have an acceptable survival for carefully selected patients on dialysis.
 Even so, this still requires multidisciplinary approaches and shared decision-making.
 As of today, there have been limited studies regarding which hemodynamic strategy is most effective in this patient population and if such an approach may improve survival rates with the current advances in left ventricular assist devices.